Schweizer Radio und Fernsehen

-Schweizer Radio und Fernsehen ("Swiss Radio and Television"), shortened to SRF, is a subsidiary of the Swiss Broadcasting Corporation (SRG SSR), operating in German-speaking Switzerland.
+Schweizer Radio und Fernsehen, shortened to SRF, is a subsidiary of the Swiss Broadcasting Corporation (SRG SSR), operating in German-speaking Switzerland.

 SRF was created on 1 January 2011 through the merger of radio company Schweizer Radio DRS (SR DRS) and television company Schweizer Fernsehen (SF), becoming the largest electronic media house of German-speaking Switzerland.
 About 2,150 employees work for SRF in the three main studios in Basel, Bern, and Zurich.

 History

-The public company Swiss Radio and Television was created on January 1, 2011 through the merger of the formerly independent companies Swiss Radio DRS and Swiss Television (SF).
-Since December 16, 2012, the television and radio stations have been operating as SRF; the names SF and SR DRS have been gradually abolished.
+The public company Swiss Radio and Television was created on 1 January 2011 through the merger of the formerly independent companies Swiss Radio DRS and Swiss Television (SF).
+Since 16 December 2012, the television and radio stations have been operating as SRF; the names SF and SR DRS have been gradually abolished.

 In February 2025, the SRF announced that, due to cost-cutting measures, the summer breaks for individual programs would be extended and more repeats would be broadcast at times of low usage.
 Individual programs, including G&G – Gesichter und Geschichten (Faces and Stories), will be canceled.
 On the radio, programs such as Kontext or the Wissenschaftsmagazin (science magazine) will be affected.
 More than two hours of live presentations will also be canceled on Radio SRF 4 News in the morning.
 In addition, production of the Swiss Comedy Awards will be discontinued.
 These measures will be implemented gradually from now until the beginning of 2026.